![]() | |

 At the time of Cowell’s visit, despite his fascination with modern art and literature, Cage apparently had no aspirations to become a composer.
 (On his personnel form, his "occupational outlook" switched from "minister" to "writing.")
 Only after a few years and the recommendation of Buhlig would Cage seek out Cowell as a teacher, one who would be a formative influence on the young composer.

 Cage ended up in Galveston, Texas, where he boarded a ship for Le Havre, France.
-Cage met Sample in Paris, where they took in the modern arts scene.
+Cage made new friends among other expatriates, where they took in the modern arts scene.
 He met another of his Pomona College professors, José Pijoán, the same art professor who had arranged the commission for the Orozco mural, and told him that he wanted to study Gothic architecture.
 According to Cage, Pijoán’s response to such historical interests was to “lift his foot and [give] me a violent kick in the pants” [10].

 I like to think that, despite Cage’s disillusionment with academics, Claremont’s role was also to give the teenage Cage a kick in the pants.